ayushgarg-ag/3in1-Sudoku-Web-App/README.md

 + The *Jinja 2 Templating Engine* is used to build HTML that can be returned to the user through an HTTP request.
 For our purposes, values are passed in the `render_template()` method in `app.py` to the HTML files, so that the placeholder variables of Jinja 2 can store the dynamic data.
 Furthermore, Jinja 2’s support for “template inheritance” allows us to utilize the same baseline HTML document while only making specific changes to each additional page.

 + *Object-oriented programming* creates the Sudoku objects and Generate objects.
-Sudoku objects are used to solve and validate the sudokus while Generate objects are used to generate a random Sudoku based on a specified level of difficulty.
+Sudoku objects are used to solve and validate the Sudokus while Generate objects are used to generate a random Sudoku based on a specified level of difficulty.

 + *Recursion* is the main technique used to implement the solving algorithm.
 It works by inputting a valid number in each cell and recursively filling all cells until all numbers are valid.